 We want to ensure that analysis of equality information underpins the strategic, planning and investment decisions that UWE Bristol makes.
-The Equality, Diversity and Inclusivity committee is responsible for ensuring that the objectives and actions set out within the Single Equality Scheme action plan are delivered to help the University realise its aims and ensure that equality and diversity is embedded in everything that we do.
+The Equality, Diversity and Inclusivity committee is responsible for ensuring that the objectives and actions set out within the Single Equality Scheme action plan are delivered to help the University realise its aims and ensure that equality, diversity and diversity is embedded in everything that we do.

 UWE Bristol managers assess the impact of the policy and practice on protected groups by following our equality analysis guidance and procedures.

 UWE Bristol asks for monitoring information (age, gender, sexuality, race, religion and whether or not you are disabled) so we can use it to be fair to everyone and be a good employer.
 Equalities law is there to make sure we do this, along with many other measures designed to promote equality and diversity at work.